 - Trustees are required to report material non-compliance or likely non-compliance with legislation on the part of the NBDT to the Reserve Bank.

 - Trustees are required to disclose information to the Reserve Bank, if requested to do so or if they become aware of information that leads them to form an opinion that the NBDT is unable to pay its debts as they fall due, or the value of the NBDT’s assets is less than the value of its liabilities, or the NBDT has breached, or is likely to breach, the terms of its trust deed, or the terms of any offer of debt securities to which the trust deed relates.

 The Financial Markets Authority was established in 2011 under the Financial Markets Authority Act 2011.
 It replaced the Securities Commission and took over some roles of the Ministry of Economic Development.

 As in the case of other aspects of trustee-based supervision (e.g., for debt issuers), the Financial Markets Authority has responsibility for licensing trustees.
-It also has responsibility for enforcing NBDT disclosure and advertising requirements under the Securities Act 1978.
+It also has responsibility for enforcing NBDT disclosure and advertising requirements under the Financial Markets Act 2013.